Senebkay: Death

-The tomb did not house many funerary goods and may have been robbed in ancient times.
-The king was around 5 ft 10 in tall and died between the ages of 35 and 40.
-Studies on his skeleton reveal he was most likely killed in battle.
-There are eighteen wounds on his bones, impacting his lower back, feet and ankles.
+The skeleton of Senebkay shows he was around 5 ft 10 in tall and that he died at the age of 35 to 40 from multiple wounds, most likely sustained in battle.
+There are eighteen (impact) wounds on his bones of lower back, feet and ankles.
 The cutting angles suggest he was hit from below, perhaps while he was on a chariot or on horseback.
-Upon falling to the ground, he was killed by several axe blows to the skull.
-The curvature of the wounds on the skull indicate the use of battle axes contemporary to the Second Intermediate Period.
+He was killed by several blows to the skull; the curvature of the wounds on the skull indicate the use of battle axes contemporary to the Second Intermediate Period.

+Senebkay's tomb did not house many funerary goods and may have been robbed in ancient times.